THIS website was created for on-road travelling diaries but all good journeys end somewhere. So the blog headed out on a detour.

 Say it quickly and the A-Z Challenge sounds simple enough.
 Listen to the contents of my iPod in alphabetical order.

-When the idea was first mooted just under a year ago, that meant around 9,000 tracks.
-At the time of writing, it is closing in on 13,500 which, if listened to non-stop, 24 hours a day, would take well over a month.
+When the idea was first mooted , that meant around 9,000 tracks.
+At the time of writing, it is closing in on 13,500 which, if listened to non-stop, 24 hours a day, would take… a long time and probably drive me nuts.

 In reality with breaks – enforced, voluntary or just due to the need to catch up with the writing – this is going to take years.
 It already has.

 The musical adventure runs from A Day In The Life (twice) to two songs simply called ‘-‘ via… well, we’ll discover that along the way as the journey takes us off down any number of tangents, musical memories and discoveries with the odd rant thrown in along the way.

 Comes with added playlist in each entry.
 Well, most of them.

 A to Z – How To Get There The rules of the challenge

 A Day In The Life to Adagio For Strings Billy Bragg, acoustic guitars and soundtrack for a perfect moment